If you’re tired of limp overcooked green beans, then this crunchy French-style green bean recipe is for you!

 About the bread crumbs.
 You can use seasoned bread crumbs if you wish.

 Optional.
 Just before serving, sprinkle generously with Parmesan or Romano cheese after you plate it, or serve the cheese on the side and let your guests sprinkle it on their plates.

-2) Boil a large pot of water, about 4 quarts.
-Fill a bowl about the same time with ice water and set it aside.
+- Boil a large pot of water, about 4 quarts.
+Fill a bowl about the same size with ice water and set it aside.

-4) Heat the fat over a medium medium-high flame in a frying pan.
+- Heat the fat over a medium-high flame in a frying pan.
 Add the beans and toss them around so they brown a bit on all sides, but don't let them scorch.
 This should take about 5 minutes.

 - Turn the heat down to medium and add the bread crumbs.
 Toss until they coat the beans and let them toast.